The Traveler – Ovyay.

 All across the world

 Shortly after Madonna sang the line “forget about the bad times”……., I started to nod in agreement, thinking yes, it’s time to forget about the bad times.
 Suddenly the passengers at the back cried out, urging the driver to stop immediately. “…ah, what again this time” I exclaimed to myself?
 The bus boot had flung open, and passengers luggage’s now littered the Ore-Benin expressway.
 More noise, confusion, complaining took over.
 The driver parked the bus, and had to go and pick the fallen luggage’s, re-arranged the boot and closed it.
 I then heard the driver saying “dis things done taya me.
 I no suppose to be on this trip”.
 This was in reference to the sudden change of itinerary that thrust him into this journey he didn’t want to make………?
 So we continued after everybody had calmed down and we were sure no passengers luggage was missing.
 Anyway, I was already primed up for something else to happen, but surprisingly nothing worthy of major concern happened .

 Do you have a nightmare travel story to share?
 Maybe not as comprehensive as this or even more harsher than this..
 Why don’t you share it in the comment section and let us enjoy your experience.
 Please don’t mention the names of people in your comments or the name of any company.
 I deliberately omitted the name of the company like I said in the beginning because what happened was a one time event.
 Even if you know this company (speaking to those who know the transport company I frequently travel with), I appeal to you not to mention their name as you comment as a one time event is not enough to discredit them.
-Besides, I just want us to enjoy your story and avoid unnecessary controversy just as I believe you have enjoyed mine.
-Thank you.
+Besides, I just wanted us to enjoy your story and avoid unnecessary controversy just as I believe you have enjoyed mine.

 5th May, 2018.